- The Relationship Between Light and Migraine

 That dark room you’ve always wanted to carry in your pocket is now a reality.

-The term migraine glasses has historically been used to label glasses that have helped some migraineurs cope with their migraine related light sensitivity.
+The term migraine glasses has historically been used to label glasses that have helped some people cope with their migraine related light sensitivity.
 Maybe you’ve associated migraine glasses with:

 - Blue light blockers